AmitMendl/S3xyFS/README.md

-# s3xi
-S3 Example Implementaion - export your local folder as an S3 service
+# S3xy FS - S3 Extention for Your File System